kormax/osaifu-keitai-google-pixel/README.md

 - `com.google.android.gms.pay.sidecar`

 If you unroot/reinstall the system after provisioning the services, they'll continue to be available because the Osaifu-Keitai applet (Unlike CarKey applet and etc) is not cleared upon system reset.
-Related applications won't work, but you'll still be able to use the device as if it were a multiple-card combo.
+So the device will stll act as a super-card with all provisioned services.

+If you reinstall all applications related to Osaifu-Keitai after returning to stock, while the Osaifu-Keitai app itself won't work, other applications will continue to operate.
+This includes:
+- Google Wallet
+- Pasmo, Suica
+- Rakuten, Nanaco, Waon.

+I have not tested if the full functionality is available (topup/new service creation), but those apps at least open and allow to look at provisioned service info.

 # Other notes